Mitteldeutschland S-Bahn: Tendering

 The Europe-wide call for tender took place in August 2008, with service intended to begin in December 2011.
 But the start of service was suspended by two correction notices to December 2013 (as of January 2010).

-After expiration of the appeal period given by the regional transport authorities on 21 September 2010, the final running of the restructured network, now known as S-Bahn Mitteldeutschland, was awarded to the Deutsche Bahn subsidiary S-Bahn Mitteldeutschland GmbH.
+After the expiration of the appeal period given by the regional transport authorities on 21 September 2010, the final running of the restructured network, now known as S-Bahn Mitteldeutschland, was awarded to the Deutsche Bahn subsidiary S-Bahn Mitteldeutschland GmbH.
 The competitor, Veolia, raised no objection against this but criticized the DB for its calculation on the basis that the proposed vehicle - the Bombardier Talent 2 - had not yet been approved.

 In mid-2011, the Transportation Service Company of Saxony-Anhalt, NASA, announced the tender of the second stage of the S-Bahn Mitteldeutschland network.
-Starting from December 2015, the transport company which won the tender would provide service for nine years.
+Starting in December 2015, the transport company which won the tender would provide service for nine years.
 In addition to various regional railway lines and the RE-line Magdeburg-Dessau-Leipzig, the tender also included the extended line S2 and the new S8 line.
-This tender as well was won by DB Regio.
+This tender was also won by DB Regio.
 Due to ongoing construction works at Halle (Saale) Hauptbahnhof, proposed lines S8 und S9 will start service at a later date.